 With laparoscopic surgery, that recovery time has been cut dramatically.
 Using a series of small incisions for the procedure, most patients are able to walk around a little bit just hours after surgery.
 In a day or two, they will be able to resume normal day-to-day activities like shopping for groceries or even returning to work.

 As the saying goes, you’ll need to learn to walk before you can run.
 If you are obese or morbidly obese, chances are you won’t be taking a 2-mile stroll anytime soon.
 But that doesn’t mean you can’t start with a 2-block trek a few days after surgery.
-The idea with any exercise plan is to start slow and easy
+So when can you start walking after gastric sleeve surgery?
+You can begin by taking short walks as soon as 2-3 days after your surgery is complete.
+The idea of any exercise plan is to start slow and easy.

 Not only will it give the weight-loss surgery extra time to heal, but you’ll also prevent other injuries from happening.
 If you start exercising at a million miles a minute, you could be doing great harm to joints, ligaments, and tendons.
 Remember, they haven’t been used very much, so sudden stress could push them past a breaking point.